lvavrcik/Engeto-project-3---Election-Scraper/README.md

 # Election scraper #
 ## Project description ##
-The aim of this project is to extract the [results of the 2017 elections to the Chamber of Deputies of the Parliament of the Czech Republic](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ).
+The aim of this project is to extract the [results of the 2017 elections to the Chamber of Deputies of the Parliament of the Czech Republic](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) via scraping.
+The script, after specifying the selected URL, downloads the data of the corresponding cities along with the election results and saves them to the selected CSV file.